The costs of a luxury retirement

 Event fees are some of the most controversial charges included in retirement property contracts.

-Retirement properties are almost always sold on a leasehold rather than freehold basis.
-Many of these leases require the owner to pay a fee on certain events to the freeholder, such as when selling, sub-letting or there's a change of occupancy.
-These are called 'event fees' (also known as exit fees or transfer fees).
-This is an additional charge that is built into the lease that you don’t get with normal properties.
+Retirement properties are usually sold on a leasehold rather than freehold basis.
+The leases often require the owner to pay a fee for certain ‘events’, such as selling, sub-letting or transferring ownership of the property.
+These ‘event fees’ (also known as exit fees or transfer fees) are additional charges built into the lease that you would not expect to encounter with a standard property.